 I can be pretty terrible, answered Betty, depending on what I need to do.
 This brings me back to my topic.
 Humans, in their fear and confusion at what life has dealt them, have conceived "gods"- their term for forces they can't understand or manipulate- as vastly powerful, a comforting idea for humans, as it removes their responsibility for anything.
 The ancient Egyptians were among the earliest and most forceful in this effort.
-However personal and accessible gods had been for prior humanity, the Egyptians turned them into monumental and distant forces, to whom an individual human would normally be a cipher.
-An exception was made for royalty, because the pharaoh and royal family were half-god.
+However personal and accessible gods had been for prior humanity, the Egyptians turned them into monumental, distant forces, to whom an individual human would normally be a cipher.
+An exception was made for the pharaoh and royal family, because they were demigods.

-Pharaoh worship was one of the great human scams, a real pyramid scheme! added Robert, then turning to Jesus: Sorry, Jesus!
+Pharaoh worship, one of the great human scams, a real pyramid scheme, added Robert, then turning to Jesus: Sorry, Jesus!
 I wasn't indicting all mortal/god combos!

 Did I just hear Robert apologize for something? asked Betty.